mozilla-ai/lumigator/README.md

     - On a Mac, you need Docker Desktop `4.3` or later and docker-compose `1.28` or later.
     - On Linux, you need to follow the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/).
-- The system Python; no version manager, such as pyenv, should be active.
+- The system Python; no version manager, such as uv, should be active.

 You can run and develop Lumigator locally using Docker Compose.
 This creates three container services networked together to make up all the components of the Lumigator application: